-WASHING FLANNELS,-I notice that ome one in your journal asks how to wash flannels.
+WASHING FLANNELS .- 1 notice that ome one in your journal asks how to wash flannels.
 The following directions are given by the blanket manufacturers: "All that is necessary is abundance of soft water, and soap without rosin in it.
 Rosin hardens the fibres of wool, and should never be used in washing any kind of flannel goods.
 Blankets treated as above will always come out clean and soft.
 A little bluing may be used in washing white blankets."
 The same principle which is applied to blankets, may be as successfully applied to all woolen fabrics.
-Of course all well regulated groceries keep soaps free from resinous preparations.
+Of course all well regulated groceries keep soaps free

 A DELICIOUS AND EASILY MADE STEW. -Which may be left in as low oven several hours, or even all day.
-Take two pounds of gravy beef, cut off the skin and fat, divide it into pieces about an inch square, wash it, then place it in a large bowl or small crock, cover it with water, or rather add as much as desired for gravy or beeftea; let it stand an hour, then cover it with a plate, and place it in a slow oven, adding previously a little salt, and, if liked, an onion cut up fine.
-It should cook four or five hours, and then there will be enough gravy for delicious and most nutritious beef-tea, as well as an excellent dish of wholesome
+Take two pounds of gravy beef, cut off the skin and fat, divide it into pieces about an inch square, er before stirred since the world was made. | wash it, then place it in a large bowl or small crock, cover it with water, or rather add as much as desired for gravy or beeftea; let it stand an hour, then cover it with a plate, and place it in a slow oven, adding previously a little salt, and, if liked, an onion cut up fine.
+It should cook four or five ing that will benefit the crop.
+If you have hours, and then there will be enough gravy for delicious and most nutritions beef-tea, as